chef/ohai/README.md

 # ENVIRONMENT:

-Ohai's development dependencies should be installed with bundler.
+info_getter's development dependencies should be installed with bundler.
 Just run `bundle install` in the root of the repo.

 ## Spec Testing: